Bypassing memory safety mechanisms through speculative control flow hijacks: Related work

 \subsection{Mitigations}

 Since the first speculative execution attacks have been disclosed in early 2018, different mitigations have been proposed to prevent each variant.
 Some mitigations are introduced at hardware level meanwhile others are software-based.
-Many of these mitigations target Spectre v2 type of attacks, meanwhile no complete mitigation has been introduced for Spectre v1.
+Many of these mitigations target Spectre v2 type of attacks, meanwhile no software-transparent mitigation has been introduced for Spectre v1.

-The only available Spectre v1 mitigations are software-based and consists in either deploying barrier (e.g \Code{lfence}) around each sensitive bounds check or, alternatively, masking the index used for accessing arrays~\cite{kochermasking,SLH,kiriansky18specoverflow,MaskingKernel}.
+The available software-based Spectre v1 mitigations consist in either deploying a serializing instruction (e.g \Code{lfence}) around each sensitive bounds check or, alternatively, masking the index used for accessing arrays~\cite{kochermasking,SLH,kiriansky18specoverflow,MaskingKernel}.

 While \Code{lfence} is an effective mitigation, it incurs huge performance penalties if widely applied.
 Static analysis tools have been proposed to search for sensitive code patterns.
 One example is the Linux kernel where vulnerable code is instrumented on a case by case basis either through manual audit or automatic tools (e.g., smatch~\cite{smatch}) detection~\cite{kernelmitigation}.
-The drawback of current available tools is that they target Spectre v1 code patterns only and therefore are not useful to detect edges overwrites.
+The drawback of current available tools is that they target Spectre v1 code patterns such as array-out-of-bounds cases only and therefore are not useful in the general memory corruption case (where an overwrite of a control-flow influencing value can occur for any other mispeculation).

+At the hardware level, SpecShield~\cite{specshield} changes microarchitectural handling of loads and prevents forwarding of sensitive data to probable covert channels during transient execution.
+It proposes three strategies to delay load broadcast to dependent instruction until sensitive load instructions are at the top of the re-order buffer.
+They demonstrate these techniques can improve performance compared to software barriers.

 For Spectre v2 instead, there are software and hardware mitigations.
 The software mitigation currently available is Retpoline~\cite{turner:retpoline}.
 This mitigation targets indirect calls and indirect jumps and prevents them from being speculatively executed by trapping speculation within a loop.
 As in the barrier cases for Spectre v1, Retpoline requires code modification and therefore each program has to be recompiled to enforce such mechanism.
-While this has been done inside the Linux kernel, user-space programs have not yet been using this mechanism.